OmniCar/SAM-usersync-cf/README.md

 This cloud function listens for user events on Google Pub/sub and synchronises user data with Omnicar's Agillic instance as required.

+The current requirements is for only admins and sellers to be synchronised with Agillic.

 All compiled JavaScript files need to be in the root - but they are in .gitignore, which means you can't deploy succesfully unless you compile first.